Screening of Baltimore: A History of Structural Racism

 Our panelist will be:

-Scot Spencer, Associate Director for Advocacy and Influence, Annie E. Casey Foundation
+Scot Spencer, Associate Director, Local Policy, The Annie E. Casey Foundation

 Chris Rockey, Senior Vice President, Territory Executive, National Expansion Markets, Community Development Banking, PNC Bank